afenix/afenix.github.iov3/README.md

 ### Use the Build tool prior to pushing to production
 To minify JavaScript and ensure that all edits to `/resources/styles/source/mapStyle_next.css` have been post-processed, run the following command in terminal in the root directory of this project:

-`npm run build`
+`npm run build -s`

-You're terminal window will show you a success message once the build has successfully completed, at which time this project is ready to be `pushed`.
-Remember, before any `push` to production to ensure that the JavaScript has been minified and the any updates to the CSS `mapStyle_next.css` file are correctly post-processed to the `mapStyle.css`
+Review your terminal for any build output messages.
+Once the build is successfully completed this project is ready to be `pushed`.
+Remember, before you `push` to production ensure that relevent JavaScript files have been minified and the CSS `mapStyle_next.css` file has been post-processed to the `mapStyle.css`.

 ### JavaScipt Linting